breatheco-de/content/src/content/how-to/javascript-array-intersection.md

 let userInput = "IP";
 ```

-Having both the array with all the values and the user input, you can apply an array intersection to autocomplete what the user is typing.
+Having both the array with all the values and the user input, you can apply an array intersection to auto-complete what the user is typing.

 ```js
 let filteredKW = searchedKW.filter(searchterm => searchterm.toLowerCase().startsWith(userInput.toLowerCase()));
 console.log(filteredKW) // Output = ["iphone", "ipad", "ipod", "imac"];
 ```

-Lastly, the user (or you) will have the chance to see this autocomplete feature in action which will improve their user experience significantly...
+Lastly, the user (or you) will have the chance to see this auto-complete feature in action which will improve their user experience significantly...
 All of this is due to this great JavaScript approach that can be easily be implemented when needed.

 ## Conclusion